 People, empowered by software, organize information, discern patterns and communicate their findings—this places them at the pivotal center of today’s work, and tomorrows.
-People are the means by which organization adapt to the changing currents of global trade, help minimize the burden of regulation, integrate and leverage technological innovation, meet customer expectations and adapt to shifts in the demographics, distribution and attitudes of the workforce itself.
+People are the means by which organizations adapt to the changing currents of global trade, help minimize the burden of regulation, integrate and leverage technological innovation, meet customer expectations, and adapt to shifts in the demographics, distribution, and attitudes of the workforce itself.

 Bibliography and Suggested Reading